fish-quant/ComSeg/docs/source/installation_guide/install.rst

    conda install -c conda-forge --strict-channel-priority r-arrow

-ComSeg use sctransform to normalize the data, if you want to use the normalization step, you need to install the package in R. The normalization with sctransform make the segmentation better.
+ComSeg optionally uses sctransform to normalize the expression of "RNA communities", if you want to use this normalization step, you need to install the R packages.
+The normalization with sctransform makes the segmentation better.